Book marketing requires patience

 Why book marketing requires patience

-If you’ve got a huge publisher behind you who distributes hundreds of advance review copies in an effort to build buzz before, during, and after your book launch, you’re very lucky.
+If you’ve got a big-name publisher behind you that distributes hundreds of advance review copies in an effort to build buzz before, during, and after your book launch, you’re Lucky with a capital L.

 But if you’re the average author, whether you’ve used a traditional, hybrid, or self-publishing model, you need to be in it for the long haul — or tail.